What Is Après-Ski? And the Best Places to Enjoy It

 What Is Après-Ski?

 Après-ski literally translates from French to “after ski,” essentially encompassing all the activities people tend to do after a ski run.
 There’s no set time to determine when it begins, but après-ski enters full swing after the lifts make their final spin (although any time after lunch is fair game).
 Some say the activities wrap up by dinner, but the après-ski scene is flexible, and can sometimes go on through the night.
-These post-ski customs vary by location, some might look for burgers and beer at the pub and seek to make new companions, while others might prefer Champagne and caviar amongst a small group of good friends.
+These post-ski customs vary by location, some might look for burgers and beer at the pub and seek to make new companions, while others prefer Champagne and caviar amongst an intimate group of friends.

 Depending on where you re staying, your après-ski could have a night of dancing and live music, or just a really great meal at a cozy slopeside restaurant.
 In the end, it’s all about bonding from the satisfied exhaustion of a day on the slopes, whatever that may look like.
-Just be sure to dress in a warm après-ski outfit and put those sporty accessories to good use.

 Top Après-Ski Destinations